Need help with other JFrog products?

 - Every artifact and build indexed by Xray is broken down into multiple components.
 These components and the relationships between each other are represented in a checksum based components graph.

 - Xray uses PostgreSQL to store and query this components graph.
+Must be installed externally.

 - Default port 5432 should be open for communication between each of the nodes in the cluster and the database server.